 GW501516, also known as Cardarine, is not a SARM but rather a selective PPARδ and AMP-K modulator developed in a collaboration between Ligand Pharmaceuticals and GlaxoSmithKline for treatment of obesity, diabetes, dyslipidemia, cholesterol imbalance, and cardiovascular disease.
 PPARδ and AMP-K are the same pathways activated during exercise and are involved in energy production and fatty acid metabolism.
 GW501516 displays high affinity for the PPARδ receptor with over 1000-fold selectivity over PPARα and PPARγ .

 By 2009, word had spread that this compound could provide an athlete with an endurance increase for any sport.
-This gave rise to the use in athletics, where as early as 2011 athletes were testing positive for GW501516 .
+This gave rise to the use in athletics, where it is banned and as early as 2011 athletes were testing positive for GW501516 .
 At the Vuelta Ciclista a Costa Rica in December 2012, four Costa Rican riders tested positive for GW501516 .
 In 2013 Russian cyclist Valery Kaykov and Venezuelan Miguel Ubeto tested positive for GW501516 [7 ,8].
 In 2014 Russian race walker Elena Lashnamova tested positive, and then in 2019 heavyweight boxer Jarrell Miller tested positive which caused the cancellation of his challenge against Anthony Joshua’s world heavyweight titles [9, 10].

 GW501516 Investigational Benefits Summary:

 1. Increases endurance for physical activity